howard7221/kakao-clone-2020/readme.md

 #Kakao clone 2020 update

-CSS got so much better
+HTML and CSS areß so much better